 How do I qualify for a fee deferment?

-Only students with adequate scholarship funds to cover the full cost of tuition and campus fees will be eligible to request a fee deferment.
+Only students with adequate scholarship funds to cover the cost of tuition and campus fees will be eligible to receive a fee deferment.
 The scholarship fee deferment delays the payment of tuition and fees until the first week of the semester.
-The below criteria defines the qualifications for requesting a fee deferment.
+The below criteria defines the qualifications for receiving a fee deferment.

-- Students who are awarded a Fresno State scholarship sufficient to cover the full cost of tuition and fees can request a deferment.
+- Students who are awarded a Fresno State scholarship sufficient to cover the full cost of tuition and fees will automatically receive a deferment.